dvho/GS-Exam-App-Archive/README.md

-# Resume
+# GS Exam App
 This is an archive of a hiring exam I did for a contract with Goldman Sachs: Create a React app that is pixel perfect to the provided mockup and extensive spec sheet and only use React, no other NPM packages (e.g. npm moment would have been crucial here).
-No other interviewee nor developer on my future team completed the project so I was advanced to the next round in their 8-10 step process.
+No other interviewee nor developer on my future team was able to complete the exam so I was advanced to the next round in their 8-10 step process.
 By the time they'd made an offer it was too late, I'd accepted another. ¯\\_(ツ)\_/¯

 _________________________